Roman jokes

 Ancient Roman jokes, as described by Cicero and Quintilian, are best employed as a rhetorical device.
 Many of them are apparently taken from real-life trials conducted by famous advocates, such as Cicero.
 Jokes were also found scrawled upon washroom walls of Pompeii as graffiti.
 Romans sought laughter by attending comic plays (such as those of Plautus) and mimes (such as those of Publilius Syrus).
 Jokes from these sources usually depended on sexual themes.
-Cicero believe that humour ought to be based upon "ambiguity, the unexpected, wordplay, understatement, irony, ridicule, silliness, and pratfalls".
+Cicero believed that humour ought to be based upon "ambiguity, the unexpected, wordplay, understatement, irony, ridicule, silliness, and pratfalls".
 Roman jokes also depended on certain stock characters and stereotypes, especially regarding foreigners, as can be seen within Plautus' Poenulus.

 Roman culture, which was heavily influenced by the Greeks, had also been in conversation with Greek humour.

 Examples

 One of the oldest Roman jokes, which is based on a fictitious story and survived alive to this time, is told by Macrobius in his Saturnalia: (4th century AD, but the joke itself is probably several centuries older):